History of Iowa: Transportation: Railroad Fever

 As thousands of settlers poured into Iowa in the mid-19th century, all shared a common concern for the development of adequate transportation.
 The earliest settlers shipped their agricultural goods down the Mississippi River to New Orleans, Louisiana.
 Steamboats were in widespread use on the Mississippi and major rivers by the 1850s.
 In the 1850s, Iowans had caught the nation's railroad fever.
 By 1860, Chicago, Illinois was served by almost a dozen lines and had become the regional hub.
 Iowans, like other Midwesterners, were anxious to start railroad building in their state.

 In the early 1850s, city officials in the river communities of Dubuque, Clinton, Davenport, and Burlington began to organize local railroad companies.
 City officials knew that railroads building west from Chicago would soon reach the Mississippi River opposite the four Iowa cities.
 With the 1850s, railroad planning took place which eventually resulted in the development of the Illinois Central, the Chicago and North Western Railway, reaching Council Bluffs in 1867.
 Council Bluffs had been designated as the eastern terminus for the Union Pacific, the railroad that would eventually extend across the western half of the nation and along with the Central Pacific, provide the nation's First transcontinental railroad.
 A short time later a fifth railroad, the Chicago, Milwaukee, St. Paul and Pacific Railroad, also completed its line across the state.
 Steamboat traffic continued on the major rivers.

 The completion of five railroads across Iowa brought major economic changes.
 Of primary importance, Iowans could travel every month of the year.
 During the later 19th and early 20th centuries, even small Iowa towns had six passenger trains a day.
 Railroads provided year-round transportation for Iowa's farmers.
-With Chicago's pre-eminence as a railroad center, the corn, wheat, beef, and pork raised by Iowa's farmers could be shipped through Chicago, to markets in the U.S. and worldwide.
+With Chicago's preeminence as a railroad center, the corn, wheat, beef, and pork raised by Iowa's farmers could be shipped through Chicago, to markets in the U.S. and worldwide.